ivee-tech/iv-3d-editor-case-study/README.md

 ## Why Aurelia?

 I started working on Ivee on Dec 2016.
 It was a pet project, and I couldn't afford to dedicate a lot of time, only at night and during weekends.
 My regular job is full stack .NET developer and the frontend framework I'm using at work is Angular.
-That means I didnd't have much experience (even knowledge, to be honest) about Aurelia.
+That means I didn't have much experience (even knowledge, to be honest) with Aurelia.

 I came across Aurelia by talking to my friend Dragos, who was disappointed by Angular and its awkward syntax - which I never liked it myself.
 He started exploring Aurelia and I was interested to learn how to use it as well.
 I thought learning another framework would be beneficial to my technical knowledge.